 The largest number of Australians who died of mesothelioma lived in New South Wales.
 That was the first state in the country to mine asbestos, and it produced the largest amount of chrysotile and amphibole asbestos.
-Incidence of the disease in this state nearly doubled in the 20 years between 1987 and 2006.
-Interestingly, the rate among females in New South Wales tripled during that time as well, with many cases attributed to secondhand asbestos exposure.
+The incidence of the disease in this state nearly doubled in the 20 years between 1987 and 2006.
+Interestingly, the rate among females in New South Wales tripled during that time as well.
+Many cases were attributed to secondhand asbestos exposure.

-Other Australians at risk for developing mesothelioma are those who were employed by asbestos product manufacturer James Hardie Industries, which built plants in New South Wales, South Australia, Victoria, Queensland and Western Australia.
-An estimated 50 percent of the asbestos claims filed in any given year are against James Hardie, according to statements made by the Australian Council of Trade Unions.
+Other Australians at risk include those employed by James Hardie Industries.
+It built plants in New South Wales, South Australia, Victoria, Queensland and Western Australia.
+An estimated 50% of the asbestos claims filed in any given year are against James Hardie.

 Other states with high rates of mesothelioma deaths include Victoria, Queensland, Western Australia, South Australia and Tasmania.
 The rankings tend to reflect the size and population of the states as well as the presence of natural asbestos or asbestos mines.

-According to Australia’s Asbestos Safety and Eradication Agency, a third of all homes in the country contain asbestos materials.
-Homes built before the mid-’80s are highly likely to contain asbestos, and those built between the mid-’80s and 1990 are likely to contain at least some asbestos products.
+According to Australia’s Asbestos Safety and Eradication Agency, a third of all homes in the country contain asbestos.
+Homes built before the mid-’80s likely contain asbestos.
+Those built between the mid-’80s and 1990 are likely to contain at least some asbestos products.
 Homes built after 1990 are unlikely to contain asbestos materials.